owlboy/greatpug-public/README.md

 Feel free to use the issues feature of this repository to report bugs or make feature requests relating to The Great Pug.

 #### Support On-going Development
-You can support on-going maininance, events, and expansion to The Great Pug by joining my [Patreon](http://patreon.com/owlboy "patreon.com/owlboy").
+You can support on-going maintenance, events, and expansion to The Great Pug by joining my [Patreon](http://patreon.com/owlboy "patreon.com/owlboy").

 ### Change Log
+#### 05/10/18
+* Administration controls added to lock and unlock the stage in a basic manner. ([Issue #2 - MckMuze](https://github.com/owlboy/greatpug-public/issues/2))
+  * More work still needs to be done to fully satisfy the bounty to my satisfaction.
+* Mesh updates for the stage - Rounder!
+* Material updates to the sage, Night View Floor, and Bars
+* This change log had dome embarrassing typoss

 #### 05/07/18
 * Reflection Probe Updates
 * SDK Bump - 2018.05.01.20.38